oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 }
 ```

+### Enable PKCE when not using Okta Starter

+> [Spring Security](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#_obtaining_authorization) will automatically enable PKCE when `client-secret` is omitted or empty, and `client-authentication-method` is none.
+A client without a secret is assumed to be a public client.

 ## Learn more about PKCE and Spring Boot

 I hope this post helped you to gain a basic understanding on authentication with OpenID Connect Authorization Code Flow with PKCE, and how to enable the PKCE security best practice in Spring Boot applications using the Okta Spring Boot Starter.

 You can find the code shown in this tutorial on [GitHub](https://github.com/indiepopart/spring-web-pkce).
+If you'd rather skip the step-by-step and prefer running a sample application, follow the [README](https://github.com/indiepopart/spring-web-pkce) instructions in the same repository.

 If you liked this post, you might enjoy these related posts: